MMMBop

 "MMMBop" is a song written and performed by American pop rock band Hanson.
-It was released on April 15, 1997, as the lead single from their debut full-length studio album, Middle of Nowhere (1997).
-The song was nominated for two Grammys at the 40th Annual Grammy Awards and is the band's most successful single to date.
-"MMMBop" was a major success worldwide, reaching number one in at least 12 countries, including Australia, Canada, Germany, New Zealand, the United Kingdom and the United States.
+It was released on March 24, 1997, by Mercury Records as the lead single from their first full-length studio album, Middle of Nowhere (1997).
+The song is the band's most successful single to date and was nominated for Record of the Year and Best Pop Performance by a Duo or Group with Vocals at the 40th Annual Grammy Awards.
+"MMMBop" was a major success worldwide, reaching number one in at least 12 countries, including Australia, Canada, Germany, New Zealand, the United Kingdom, and the United States.
+Its music video was directed by Tamra Davis.

 The song was voted the best single of the year in The Village Voice Pazz & Jop critics poll, while also topping critics' polls from such media as Rolling Stone, Spin, and VH1, and was ranked number 20 on VH1's "100 Greatest Songs of the 90s", as well as number 98 on VH1's "100 Greatest Songs of the Past 25 Years".
+In 2023, Hanson released a new version of "MMMBop", entitled "MMMBop 2.0", in collaboration with English pop punk band Busted.

 Background and composition

-The song originally appeared on the 1996 independent album MMMBop with a slower tempo, but was reworked as an upbeat pop track by hit producers the Dust Brothers.
+The song "MMMBop" originally appeared on Hanson's 1996 independent album MMMBop with a slower tempo, but was reworked as an upbeat pop track by producers the Dust Brothers.
 This became the hit version.
 In an August 2004 interview with Songfacts, Zac Hanson explained the song's origins:

 "MMMBop" is written and composed in the key of A major.